esmini/esmini/README.md

 See [User Guide](https://esmini.github.io) for more information.

 ## esmini shared library
 The easiest way of integrating esmini in your custom application is to link the all inclusive shared library ScenarioEngineDLL.
 In spite of the name it's available also on Linux and Mac.
-See [User Guide "Hello World" tutorial](https://esmini.github.io/#_hello_world_programming_tutorial) on how to create a minimalistic application based on it.
+See further info in [User guide - esmini lib programming](https://esmini.github.io/#_esmini_lib_programming) and [User Guide "Hello World" tutorial](https://esmini.github.io/#_hello_world_programming_tutorial) on how to create a minimalistic application based on it.

 ### OSI support
 In addition to internal API ([example](https://esmini.github.io/#_fetch_state_of_scenario_objects)) for getting information about the ongoing simulation, e.g. road width and road user position, esmini collects everything into an [OSI](https://github.com/OpenSimulationInterface) :: [groundtruth structure](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/V3.5.0/gen/structosi3_1_1GroundTruth.html).
 This structure can be 1. stored in an OSI trace-file, 2. retrieved via UDP and/or 3. retrieved directly via API (see [esminiLib.hpp](https://github.com/esmini/esmini/blob/3af727a3f95825bfcf8b1cbd7becf68ea26cf08e/EnvironmentSimulator/Libraries/esminiLib/esminiLib.hpp#L473)).